Dangerous Driving is the sort of charge regularly heard in the Magistrates Court.

 In essence to prove this charge the Police must prove that the accused was speeding whilst driving a motor vehicle or drove a motor vehicle in a manner which was dangerous to the public.

-Defences to this can be a factual dispute or wrongful identification.
+Defences to Dangerous Driving can be a factual dispute or wrongful identification.

 You should ring us and discuss your case if you have been charged.